Best DNS Hosting Providers Compared

 It starts with a free-forever DNS plan for sites with basic needs.
 It can handle up to 500,000 DNS queries each month, more than enough for many site owners.
 Plus, you still get 24/7 live chat support on this free plan if you need guidance or assistance.

-Paid plans start at $2.95 per month for the Premium package, and it’s easy to justify the extra cost for the benefits you receive.
-Beyond just expanding the number of allowed requests per month (Premium allows for up to 5 million, the other paid plans are unlimited), you get double the DNS servers (eight, compared to the four on the free plan) and the ability to manage failover and monitoring checks.
-You also get free zone transfers and migration and a boatload of other advanced features.
+Paid plans start at $2.95 per month for the Premium package, and itโ€™s easy to justify the extra cost for the benefits you receive.
+Beyond just expanding the number of allowed requests per month (Premium supports dramatically higher query volumes than the free plan), you get a larger and more resilient DNS footprint and the ability to use advanced features like DNS failover, monitoring checks, and DNSSEC.
+You also get free zone transfers and migration plus a long list of other power-user features.

 Namecheap